oracle/coherence-operator/docs/samples/README.md

 When you install the `coherence-operator` you can optionally enable the following:

-1. Prometheus integration to capture metrics and display in Grafana.
+1. Prometheus integration: to capture metrics and display in Grafana.
 (Only available from Coherence 12.2.1.4.0 and above)

-1. Log capture which will use Fluentd to send logs to Elasticsearch where they key be viewed in Kiabana.
+1. Log capture: to use Fluentd to send logs to Elasticsearch where they can be viewed in Kiabana.

 Enabling both Prometheus and log capture will require considerable extra system resources.